OIT Survey Results

 Tech Fair on April 13

 IT is hosting a Technology Fair on April 13.
 This one day event will include a variety of training and software presentations conducted by IT staff including Inside.SMU and Lync training.
-Several vendors will also be present including AT&T, Sprint, Apple, Dell, HP, Microsoft and Adobe.
+Several vendors will also be present including AT&T, Sprint, Apple, Microsoft and Adobe.
 Event details and scheduling can be found on the Tech Fair Page.

 Business Phone Number Available In Email